“I want to make an artwork for pollinators, not about them.”

 Create your own Pollinator Pathmaker at www.pollinator.art

-In addition to the garden itself, Pollinator Pathmaker also exists as a new website through which anyone can ask the same algorithm to create their own garden design.
+In addition to the artwork itself, Pollinator Pathmaker also exists as a website through which anyone can ask the same algorithm to create their own planting design.
 To find out how you can support declining pollinator populations in the UK by planting an artwork for insects, visit pollinator.art.